FredKSchott/snowpack/docs/08-guides.md

 ### Supported Libraries

 All of the following frameworks have been tested and guaranteed to work in Snowpack without issues.
-Some libraries (ex: Vue)compile to JS, and do require a build script (see the related guide below for a code snippet).
 If you encounter an issue using any of the following, please file an issue.

 - React
 - Preact